MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

   mention.

 More example bullet points:
-* Achieves better performance by leveraging Cloudinary to cache different sizes of images
+* Achieves better performance by leveraging Cloudinary to cache different sizes of images.
 * Original UI design, with sliding index items and toggle buttons that react to mouse hovers.
 * Overrides Backbone's parse methods to retrieve associated models with custom queries.
 * Sensitive search functionality listens for searchbar keydown and responds automatically.